zuozhenggh/learning-library/developer-library/apex/common/create-apex-workspace/create-apex-workspace.md

   ![](images/version.png)

 ### Where to Run the Lab
 You can run this lab in any Oracle Database with APEX 20.1 installed.
-This includes the "Always Free" Oracle Autonomous Database, the free, "Development Only" apex.oracle.com service, your on-premises Oracle Database (providing APEX 20.1 is installed), on a third party cloud provider where APEX 20.1 is installed, or even on your laptop by installing Oracle XE or the Oracle VirtualBox App Dev VM and installing APEX 20.1.
+This includes [a LiveLabs environment](http://bit.ly/golivelabs), the "Always Free" Oracle Autonomous Database, the free, "Development Only" [apex.oracle.com](https://apex.oracle.com/) service, your on-premises Oracle Database (providing APEX 20.1 is installed), on a third party cloud provider where APEX 20.1 is installed, or even on your laptop by installing Oracle XE or the Oracle VirtualBox App Dev VM and installing APEX 20.1.

-This lab is designed for a LiveLabs environment.
+This lab is designed for a [a LiveLabs environment](http://bit.ly/golivelabs).
 If you haven't already done so, reserve an environment to run this workshop.

 ## **STEP 1**: Create an APEX Workspace on an Autonomous Transaction Processing instance